 This is a great option for anyone who currently has dark red or black hair.
-Balayage creates a natural highlighted look with hand-placed color, so it’s the perfect way to subtly had some beautiful chocolate hues throughout your mane.
-If you want to learn more about the balayage, head over to our article, Balayage 101: Everything You Need to Know About This Highlighting Technique.
+Balayage creates a natural highlighted look with hand-placed color, so it’s the perfect way to subtly place beautiful chocolate hues throughout your mane.
+If you want to learn more about balayage, head over to our article, Balayage 101: Everything You Need to Know About This Highlighting Technique.

 If you’re starting with a light hair color, this is another brunette option for you.
 Lowlights add dark strands to your mane for a dimensional look.
-You’ll still have your natural base color but can gradually move to a dark brunette hue.
+You’ll still have your natural base color but can gradually shift to a dark brunette shade.

 Calling all blondes: bronde hair is exactly what you're looking for!
 Bronde is one of the latest hair color trends that incorporates both blonde and brunette hues for a look that provides the best of both worlds.
 Read all about it in our article, All About Bronde Hair: What You Need to Know About This Trendy Hair Color.